Southwest Duck Pond – Washington, D.C. - Atlas Obscura

 Washington is a city known for monumental green spaces like the National Mall, vast nature preserves like Rock Creek Park, and stately landscapes like Dupont Circle.
 Given this world-class competition, it’s easy to understand how one of the District’s most intimate and serene neighborhood parks could fly under the radar of the vast majority of city residents.

-Rather than the bland public housing architecture that stands front of mind in cities across the country, Southwest D.C. got towers designed by famed architect I.M.
+Rather than the bland public housing architecture that stands front of mind in cities across the country, Southwest D.C. got four towers designed by famed architect I.M.
 Pei.
-The area also received a bounty of parkland.
-Most of it well-trafficked recreation areas: a soccer field, baseball field, public pool, playgrounds, and numerous picnic areas.
-The most unique, however, is the leafy fountain at Eye Street and 6th Street SW.
+Other important architects like Chlothiel Woodard Smith designed landmark buildings.
+Green space was an important part of the design.
+Included was well-trafficked recreation areas: a soccer field, baseball field, public pool, playgrounds, and picnic areas.
+The most unique, however, is the leafy fountain at I Street and 6th Street SW.
 Originally known as a part of the “Town Center Parks,” at some point, it acquired the unofficial moniker “Southwest Duck Pond” among locals, and the name has stuck.

 The Duck Pond opened in 1972 and was designed by the landscape architecture firm Wallace McHarg Roberts & Todd.
 The center point of the quiet park is a water feature that somewhat resembles the “command” button on a Mac keyboard from a bird’s eye view perspective.
 Three gazebo-seized peninsulas jut out into the water, each providing space for intimate clusters of two or three lounge chairs.